Organization

 What is the Graduate School of International Cultural Studies

-Since its establishment in 1993, the Graduate School of International Cultural Studies has conducted education and research under a three-division system consisting of the Department of International Area Studies (6 courses), the Department of International Cultural Interaction Studies (7 courses), and the Department of International Cultural Languages (5 courses).
+Since its establishment in 1993, the Graduate School of International Cultural Studies has conducted education and research in 3 research areas: International Area Studies (6 departments), International Cultural Interaction Studies (7 departments), and International Cultural Languages (5 departments).

-In order to accurately respond to the recent rapid progress of globalization, the diversification of educational needs of society as a whole, and changes in international research trends, and to implement more advanced and practical educational programs, in April 2015 (2015), the three-major system was changed to a one-major system, and 18 courses were reorganized into eight courses This will promote more cutting-edge research and provide an educational program unique to the Graduate School.
+In order to respond appropriately to the recent rapid progress of globalization, the diversification of educational needs in society as a whole, and changes in international research trends, and to implement more advanced and practical educational programs, in April 2015, we restructured the research organization from 3 research areas into one single integrated research domain, and reduced 18 departments to 8 departments.
+This reform aims to promote more cutting-edge research and to provide educational programs unique to the Graduate School.

 Educational Areas Supporting the Graduate School of International Cultural Studies